turbot/steampipe-plugin-aws/docs/tables/aws_globalaccelerator_accelerator.md

+---
+title: "Table: aws_globalaccelerator_accelerator - Query AWS Global Accelerator using SQL"
+description: "Allows users to query AWS Global Accelerator's accelerators."
+---

-# Table: aws_globalaccelerator_accelerator
+# Table: aws_globalaccelerator_accelerator - Query AWS Global Accelerator using SQL

-An accelerator directs traffic to endpoints over the AWS global network to improve the performance of your internet applications.
-Each accelerator includes one or more listeners.
+The `aws_globalaccelerator_accelerator` table in Steampipe provides information about accelerators within AWS Global Accelerator.
+Accelerators direct traffic to optimal endpoints over the AWS global network to improve the availability and performance of your applications.
+This table allows DevOps engineers to query accelerator-specific details, including the accelerator's ARN, creation time, and status.
+Users can utilize this table to gather insights on accelerators, such as the accelerators' DNS names, IP address sets, and associated tags.
+The schema outlines the various attributes of the accelerator, including the accelerator ARN, creation date, and associated tags.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_globalaccelerator_accelerator` table, you can use the `.inspect aws_globalaccelerator_accelerator` command in Steampipe.

+Key columns:

+- `arn`: The Amazon Resource Name (ARN) of the accelerator.
+This can be used to join this table with other tables.
+- `name`: The name of the accelerator.
+This is a unique identifier that can be used to join this table with other tables.
+- `status`: The status of the accelerator.
+This can provide insights into the operational status of the accelerators.

 ## Examples